 Graduate Teaching Assistants and visiting scholars are not eligible for this grant program.
-Academic staff who teach a language for UW-Madison credit in a department other than those listed above may also be eligible to apply for this grant.
+Academic staff who teach a language for UW-Madison credit in a department other than those listed above may also be eligible to apply.
 Contact Dianna Murphy, firstname.lastname@example.org.

 Supported professional development activities and allowable expenses